whj363636/Self-Ensemble-Adversarial-Training/README.md

 # SEAT (Self-Ensemble Adversarial Training)

-This is the official code for ICLR'22 paper "Self-Ensemble Adversarial Training"
+This is the official code for ICLR'22 paper "Self-Ensemble Adversarial Training for Improved Robustness"